F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab1.rst

    more iac_parameters.yaml

-the infrastructure of the environments is built using ansible playbooks that were built by devops/netops. those playbooks are being controlled by jenkins which takes the iac_parameters.yaml file and uses it as parameters for the playbooks. that enables dave to choose the aws region in which to deploy, the name of the app and more.
+the infrastructure of the environments is deployed using ansible playbooks that were built by devops/netops. those playbooks are being controlled by jenkins which takes the iac_parameters.yaml file and uses it as parameters for the playbooks.

+- that enables dave to choose the aws region in which to deploy, the name of the app and more.
-dave can also control the deployment of the security policies from his repo as we will see.
+- dave can also control the deployment of the security policies from his repo as we will see.

 Task 1 - Deploy dev environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~